‘It was good to wake up’: North Carolina man with COVID survives on ventilator for seven weeks - NewsBreak

 Unfortunately, fighting wasn’t good enough, and on Oct.
 10, Johnson was placed on a ventilator.
 He didn’t come off for seven weeks.
 Hospital staff told his parents it was the longest anyone there had survived on the ventilator, and they didn’t expect him to make it.

 “I thought I was going to die on the ventilator.
-It was good to wake up,” said Johnson.Search continues for inmate who escaped from Oklahoma State Reformatory
+It was good to wake up,” said Johnson.‘Astonishing’: Rochester woman shares experience with long-haul COVID

 The hospital brought in a palliative care team, and his parents signed a do not resuscitate order.
 It was the hardest thing they said they’ve ever had to do.